mozium/Term_MAD/ReadMe.md

 # ReadMe
 The repository is dedicated to the course "Mobile Application Development" of semester 109-2 (Spring 2021) at National Chengchi University.
-The team consisted of three people, the student IDs are listed below:
+The team consisted of three members, the student IDs are listed below:
 * 106308049
 * 106306047
 * 106104033